Sondro/Sprint-Challenge--Intro-C-OS/Answers.md

   - Virtual Device Drivers: emulated hardware (ie DOS, VM ware) have access to device systems like IRQs.
 - Process Management
+  - Multitasking/programming
+    - Parallel processing
+    - Distributed systems (nodes)
+    - Bus architecture
+    - Interleaving processes
+  - Process Creation
+    - Process batches
+    - Process node parent/child spawning
+  - Process Termination
+    - Batch halt instructions
+    - Hardware based errors
+    - User instructions
+  - Two-state process model
+    - RUNNING
+    - NOT RUNNING
+  - Three-state process
+  - Five-state process
 - Interrupt Requests (IRQs, aka 'Interrupts')
   - The systems that manages and interleaves device processes with system processes.
     - IRQ lines send messages from hardware to the CPU to 'interrupt' or take priority.
       - Interrupt Handler: the program that loads the interrupt and processes it.
       - Used for various inputs keyboard, mouse, hard drive, sound, video, etc.
       - IRQs are numbered and can be set in the BIOS to avoid conflicts between devices.
       - Newer devices may have dedicated Interrupt Controllers and/or support IRQ sharing.
       - 'Plug and Play' is the system of auto-configuring IRQs when devices are inserted.
 - File system